FStriewski/Ellislvwv/README.md

 ### Goals not achieved in time/ things I would improve:
 * Events: Change the carousel to a proper item carousel that displays 3 items at a time instead of a scrollbar.
-* Tags: Either hide tags once a tag is clicked or have all tags displayed (including tags of filtered events)
+* Tags: Either hide tags once a tag is clicked or have all tags displayed (including tags of filtered events).
 * Tests: Add JEST/Enzyme tests.

 ###  Time spend: